layout

 Multi-PCB project?
 In KiCad?

 KiCad doesn't officially support multi-PCB project (yet).
-It will, though, allow (and visualize) to draw multiple PCBs in the same project and with the use of the amazing KiKit it is possible to extract each PCB to a separate project when needed for production.
+It will, though, allow (and visualize) to draw multiple PCBs in the same project (just put multiple closed shapes on the Edge.Cuts layer) and with the use of the amazing KiKit it is possible to extract each PCB to a separate project when needed for production.

 So, what do we want?